 To narrow it down, here are some usages of API in the modern software industry landscape.

 APIs were designed to work within an organization's internal data.
-This data can be consumed by the organization itself or can cater to third-party entities.
+This data can be consumed by the organization itself or can be sourced from third-party entities.
 However, as the need to operate a vast and diverse external data corpus rises, another API usage came up.

 Crowdsourced APIs gained momentum because of the recent pandemic.
 APIs in the pandemic timeall have the same goal, to provide related analytics, statistical data, and other research findings.